Fiona-600/Machine-Learning-and-Statistics-Project/README.md

   2. Related visualisations and plots for each algorithm
 <br/>

-• A python program file called *‘scikit-stats.ipynb’* which contains:
+• A python program file called *‘scipy-stats.ipynb’* which contains:

   1. A demonstration of a hypothesis test using ANOVA

   2. Related visualisations and plots

+• *'winequality-red.csv'* file containing the wine quality dataset

 <br/>